28 Proven Ways to Get a Work Promotion Without Asking

 Take The Tough Jobs

 Taking the Tough Jobs Tip: If you think the job is highly likely to fail, specify this clearly to your manager. e.g., “This has a 20% chance of success, but I will take it anyway.”
-If you succeed, then you are a hero against all the odds; if you fail, well, they were warned.
+If you succeed, you are a hero against all odds; if you fail, they were warned.

 Section 3 – Personal Attributes For Success